 The Working Party also recommended that to the extent practicable, Assisted Digital should be co-located with legal advice provision.
 A 2016 Civil Justice Council report emphasised that people using the online courts were likely to need both technical and legal assistance, a theme picked up by the JUSTICE Working Party.
 HMCTS’s own data demonstrates that the uptake of Assisted Digital has been extremely low, which we expect is a consequence of Assisted Digital generally being disaggregated from advice provision.
 Assisted Digital needs to be co-located with advice provision and we understand that some of the new Assisted Digital pilot areas will feature co-location.

 Finally, the Working Party recommended that Government and HMCTS investigate how to replicate pre-existing sources of help in the physical courtroom into a virtual environment, such as a virtual duty solicitor scheme.
 In March, we provided HMCTS with an Online Advice Platform concept note, which proposed a platform for court users to access remotely delivered advice and set out principles around how online advice provision within the Reform Programme could be organised.
 We will be holding a roundtable with Government, the advice sector and members of the profession in the coming month to advance thinking on the concept.

 Digitisation of the courts represents a unique opportunity to simplify court processes and promote access to justice, but it must not come at the expense of the most vulnerable users of court services.
 HMCTS has been responsive to PDE and, as outlined above, has engaged positively with JUSTICE in response to the recommendations.
 There have been encouraging developments in response to a number of the recommendations from the report, but more work needs to be done, particularly with respect to Assisted Digital.

-If you have any questions about Preventing Digital Exclusion, please contact our Civil Lawyer, Alex Walters, at firstname.lastname@example.org
+If you have any questions about Preventing Digital Exclusion, please contact our Civil Lawyer, Andrea Fraser, at firstname.lastname@example.org